Base Camp

 What role do we play as parents?

 Since we do not charge tuition, we ask for something more valuable—your time.
-It takes many hands to make our community day run smoothly, and we encourage moms (and dads!) to serve in roles that use their God-given gifts, whether teaching, assisting, caring for younger students, or helping with setup and cleanup.
+It takes many hands to make our community day run smoothly, and we encourage moms (and dads!) to serve in roles that use their God-given gifts, whether teaching, assisting, caring for younger students, or helping with setup and cleanup - we work together to invest in each other's lives.

-How are you different from other popular classical communities?
+How are you different from other classical communities?

 Prepare The Way builds a community grounded in biblical truth, equipping families through accountability, support, and classical education.
 We exist to train up the next generation to love God and reflect His character.